 - All Ethernet data cable must be electrically grounded at one end.

-Following the safety and data integrity guidelines will allow for a cable installation that is not only safe, but less susceptible to data loss.
+Following the NEC safety regulations and these data integrity guidelines will allow for a cable installation that is not only safe, but less susceptible to data loss.
 Know your environment, take the correct precautions and consult a registered electrician.

 trueCABLE presents the information on our website, including the “Cable Academy” blog and live chat support, as a service to our customers and other visitors to our website subject to our website terms and conditions.
 While the information on this website is about data networking and electrical issues, it is not professional advice and any reliance on such material is at your own risk.